greaselovely/Z16/_posts/2025-02-22-my-initial-career-and-transition-to-it.markdown

 ![Garth]({{ site.baseurl }}/images/videotoaster.jpg "Garth")

 I learned to use the Video Toaster a bit while I had down time and made some absurd edits with my own home videos from Roswell.
 [Example](https://youtu.be/qsHS83ecRTU).
 The owner of Second Spin was a real asshole and I left there within a short time.
-When Second Spin eventually had to close, it couldn't have happened to a nice guy.
+When Second Spin eventually had to close, it couldn't have happened to a nicer guy.

 I eventually had to leave the theater, mostly due to the shooting that happened there.
 I was on duty as a supervisor and in the lobby when the morons start popping off.
 The new management that came in after was gaslighting me about my reaction to it, which was absolutely nothing.